nikclayton/powercoders.org/site/content/city/lausanne.md

       <h4>Are you a refugee eager to find your way to the IT industry?</h4>

-      Apply on our website latest February 22nd, 2019 at noon.
+      Apply on our website latest March 1st, 2019 at noon.
 We can not accept any more applications after this date and time

       * Learn or improve coding April - June 2019